Master of Public Administration

 University policies governing the transfer of courses into graduate programs require students to take a minimum of 48 credit hours to receive two unique degrees.
 (More credit hours may be required depending on the requirements of the degree programs.)
 Students pursuing two Master’s degrees must meet all Graduate School requirements and the requirements of each degree program.
 This memo outlines the general framework for pursuing two Master’s degrees conterminously.

-If you are interested in pursuing a MPA and a second Master’s degree you should contact Bruce McDonald, MPA Director.
+If you are interested in pursuing a MPA and a second Master’s degree you should contact Richard Clerkin, MPA Director.
 He will help you with the logistics and start laying out a plan.
 The process is easier than it looks.

 To be admitted into a second Master’s degree program: